ivangalkindeveloper/ivangalkindeveloper/README.md

 Swift & UIKit & SwiftUI
 - "SWIFT.
 Basics of iOS & macOS app development.", Vasiliy Usov
 - "SWIFT.
-Developing iOS applications based on the UIKit framework", Vasiliy Usov
+Developing iOS applications based on the UIKit framework.", Vasiliy Usov
 - "Development of applications on Swift and SwiftUI from scratch", Alexander Kazanskiy
+- "Swift.
+Notes for Professionals.", GoalKicker.com

 Management and Leadership
 - "Herding cats: A Primer for Programmers Who Lead Programmers", J. Hank Rainwater